xa39/xa39.github.io/_pages/about.md

-I'm a Financial Engineering MEng student at Cornell University with a passion for data-driven decision-making, algorithmic trading, and quantitative research.
+👩🏻‍💻 I'm a Financial Engineering MEng student at Cornell University with a passion for data-driven decision-making, algorithmic trading, and quantitative research.
 I bring a unique blend of technical proficiency and creative problem-solving, backed by experience in machine learning, portfolio optimization, and execution strategy development.

-Previously, I studied in the UK at UCL and interned at RSA Insurance, where I automated workflows and worked with pricing models.
+📚 Previously, I studied in the UK at UCL and interned at RSA Insurance, where I automated workflows and worked with pricing models.
 I’ve also built models to forecast stock returns using LSTM networks, constructed mean-reverting portfolios with convex optimization, and developed execution algorithms to outperform TWAP benchmarks.

-Whether I'm analyzing market data, modeling risk, or building tools to streamline research, I’m driven by curiosity and precision.
-Outside of finance, I love experimenting in the kitchen, especially cooking for friends—and yes, I do enjoy fries with mashed potatoes.
+📝 Whether I'm analyzing market data, modeling risk, or building tools to streamline research, I’m driven by curiosity and precision.
+Outside of finance, I love experimenting in the kitchen, especially cooking for friends!

-Thanks for visiting my site!
-Feel free to connect or explore my projects.
+🐈‍⬛ And yes, I'm a cat person who sends you tons of pictures of my cat - Say Hi to Melo!(/images/melo.png){:.align_right width = "300px"}